CelestialEcho/Celestial-Tool/README.md

 - **Website/Page Downloader:** Download web pages or entire websites effortlessly with options to specify the project folder and name.
 - **WHOIS Lookup:** Gather WHOIS information for both domains and IP addresses.
 - **Nickname Finder:** Search for a given nickname across multiple platforms, providing links to profiles associated with that nickname.
-- **Website Analytics:** Retrieve engagement statistics for a given website using data from SimilarWeb.
 - **Program Information:** Get insights into the modules and libraries used in the program.

 ## Dependencies: